Serological testing for immunity to measles is not routinely recommended before or after receiving measles-containing vaccine

 Serological testing for immunity to measles (and mumps, rubella and varicella) is not recommended before or after routine administration of the 2-dose childhood schedule of these vaccines.

-Alternatively, these people can receive MMR vaccine without serological testing.
+Alternatively, these people (with the exception of pregnant women and immunocompromised people) can receive MMR vaccine without serological testing.
 There is no known increase in adverse events from vaccinating people with pre-existing immunity to one or more of the vaccine antigens.
 See Adverse events.

 Serological tests for immunity to measles can detect antibody produced by both previous natural infection and vaccination.
 Sensitivity varies by assay and clinical setting (including time since vaccination).1